GeorgySabaev/eo-intellij-lsp-plugin/README.md

 The client is written in Java, and is located in src/main.

 The server is written in Typescript.
-It is a submodule located in `eo-lsp-server`, and is published as a standalone repository in https://github.com/GeorgySabaev/eo-lsp-server **[TODO: move to objectionary]**
+It is a submodule located in `eo-lsp-server`, and is published as a standalone repository in https://github.com/GeorgySabaev/eo-lsp-server

-We use Rultor for publishing **[TODO: set up Rultor]**

 ## How to contribute